How to audit your SaaS stack from invoices

 No — they're a starting reference, not a universal target.
 Engineering- and data-heavy organizations legitimately run higher per-seat tooling than sales- or ops-led ones.
 Use the benchmarks to locate yourself roughly and, more importantly, to watch your own trend over time.
 A rising per-seat figure is the signal, whatever your baseline.

-Pricing benchmarks current as of May 2026.
+Pricing benchmarks current as of 2026-06-09.
 General operational guidance, not financial advice — confirm current plan pricing on each vendor's page before making changes.

 Audit your spend